bstashchuk/JavaScript-and-ES6-Challenges/README.md

 2. `cd JavaScript-and-ES6-Challenges`

-3. Each Challenge has two branches start and finish.
+3. Each Challenge has two branches **start** and **finish**.

-In order to start with specific challenge checkout corresponding start branch like
+In order to start with specific challenge checkout corresponding **start** branch like

 `git checkout CHALLENGE-1/sum-numbers/start`

-Solution for each challenge is available in the finish branches like
+Solution for each challenge is available in the **finish** branches like

 `git checkout CHALLENGE-1/sum-numbers/finish`

 4. Open directory in the favorite IDE.
-I suggest Visual Studio code or Atom
+I suggest Visual Studio Code or Atom

 List of all challenges: